fokhrul2029/Ferary-Complex-client/README.md

 - **User-Friendly Interface:** Intuitive design and navigation for an exceptional user experience.

-- **Responsive Design:** ully optimized for all devices including desktops, tablets, and smartphones.
+- **Responsive Design:** fully optimized for all devices including desktops, tablets, and smartphones.
 - **Apartment Lease Agreements:** Simplified process for residents to agree to apartment leases online.

 - **Coupon System for Rent:** Attractive coupon system to offer discounts and promotions on rent.